RitikMody/defeatcorona/README.md

 <center>  <img src="./demo/graphs.gif" width="90%"/></center>

 ## Data
-All the data used and displayed in the website was scraped from the website of **[Ministry of Health and Family Welfare](https://www.mohfw.gov.in/)**.
+All the data used and displayed in the website was obtained from the website of **[Ministry of Health and Family Welfare](https://www.mohfw.gov.in/)**.
 <center>  <img src="./demo/data.gif" width="90%"/></center>